RobSero/SEI-Game-Project/README.md

 Scatter State = The ghosts each have a seperate corner of the map they go to as they each have a target cell there. (this alternates every 10s with chase state)
  Chase State = The ghosts target pacmans position and check his position every time they move.  (this alternates every 10s with scatter state)
 Scared State = The ghost’s target changes randomly each second, causing them to move unpredictably.
-Eaten State = Pacman has eaten the ghost and it needs to retreat to its ghostHome in the middle
+Eaten State = Pacman has eaten the ghost and it needs to retreat to its ghostHome in the middle before it can respawn.

 Chase State
 When in chase state, the ghosts try to catch pacman and each have their own logic to do this.
 The green ghost will constantly check where pacman is and target that cell so it is always chasing on pacman’s tail.
-The red ghost’s chase target is the green ghost’s position minus 5 squares so it slightly lags behind the green ghost so to can catch pacman if he tries to turn around and dodge the red ghost.
+The red ghost’s chase target is the green ghost’s position minus 5 squares so it slightly lags behind the green ghost so to can catch pacman if he tries to turn around and dodge the green ghost.
 Yellow Ghost - This attempts to predict the next move of pacman and uses this as the target to create a trapping effect where pacman is stuck between two ghosts.
 Pink Ghost - This ghost lags behind pacman's location slightly to create a dense population of ghosts behind pacman to make it difficult to navigate backwards.